kruffer/Hacks-for-surviv.io/README.md

 Click the check mark in #welcome .
 DONE!

-BACK TO THE MAIN PROJECT
+BACK TO THE MAIN PROJECT                                                  https://discord.gg/f2NctrM7Rr

-1. scroll up to the download and click download zip, If you don't see it or can't find it, JOIN MY DISCORD FOR DOWNLOAD  LINK IS ABOVE!!! it should be a Ice_HACKS_kruffer.zip
+1. Go to my discord and download the zip, JOIN MY DISCORD FOR DOWNLOAD  LINK IS ABOVE!!! - https://discord.gg/f2NctrM7Rr it should be a Ice_HACKS_kruffer.zip
 698.79 KB
 2. Then extract it.